iobroker-community-adapters/ioBroker.envertech-pv/README.md

 -->
 ### **WORK IN PROGRESS**
 * (mcm1957) moved adapter to iobroker-community-adapters organisation
+* (mcm1957) Note: This is an intermediate release.

 ### 0.0.8
 * (adcrafter27) add setting for more log output